 Applications will not be reviewed until all materials have been received.

-The degree requires 33 credit hours, including core courses, a capstone experience, and incorporates post-baccalaureate certificates currently available in the College of Arts and Sciences (CAS).
-Students who do not hold a CAS post-baccalaureate certificate can construct their own individualized LAS program.
-These students will design a course of study from the CAS’s general list of offered courses, in consultation with the Director of LAS Master’s Degree Program.
+The degree requires 33 credit hours, including core courses, a capstone experience, and can incorporate post-baccalaureate certificates currently available in the College of Arts and Sciences (CAS).
+Students who do not hold a one of these post-baccalaureate certificates can construct their own individualized MLAS program.
+These students will design a course of study from the CAS’s general list of courses offered in consultation with the LAS Director.

 - Flexible program structure

-- Students have several exit options or possible capstone experiences.
-Students can write a thesis if they wish, or work on an applied project or do an internship.
-All of these options feature a close, working relationship with a faculty member of their choosing.
-This kind of mentoring and developing of real relationships with CAS faculty is one of the strongest features of the LAS program.
+- For their exit option or capstone experience, students can write a thesis, work on an applied project, or pursue an internship.
+All of these options feature a close working relationship with a faculty director chosen from the graduate faculty within the College of Arts and Sciences.
+This kind of mentoring and development of real relationships with CAS faculty is on of the strongest features of the MLAS program.

 - Flexible schedule

 - One of the key elements of the LAS program is the flexibility of the course offerings.
-Courses are scheduled during the evenings and, occasionally, on the weekends, in addition to regularly scheduled day courses.
-The program is designed to meet the needs of part-time students as well as to accommodate students’ busy schedules and to deliver the degree in the most accessible manner possible.
-The Director of LAS Master’s Degree Program will meet regularly with students on the Quad Cities and the Macomb campuses and be directly involved in providing real guidance and consultation in the student’s progression through the program.
+In addition to regularly scheduled day courses, courses are scheduled during the evenings and, occasionally, on the weekends.
+The program is designed to meet the needs of full- and part-time students as well as to accommodate students’ busy schedules and to deliver the degree in the most accessible manner possible.
+The LAS director will meet regularly with students on the Quad Cities and the Macomb campuses and be directly involved in providing real guidance and consultation in the student’s progression through the program.

 - Research and Scholarly Activities

-- There are many activities in which students in the LAS program can participate: annual departmental conferences, University, College, and departmental speakers, various workshops, graduate organizations, clubs, and so on.
-This academic culture is one of great the opportunities for the students in LAS, and indeed one of the keys to the larger success of the LAS program and the LAS student.
+- There are many activities in which students in the MLAS degree program can participate such as annual departmental conferences; departmental, College, and University speaker events; various workshops; graduate organizations, clubs, and so on.
+This academic culture is one of great opportunities for the students in MLAS program and, indeed, one of the keys to the larger success of the program and the MLAS student.

 Career Opportunities and Personal Development

 Non-traditional programs that emphasize comparative, critical thinking skills are more applicable to the needs and demands of the majority of students employed in industry or service occupations where advanced specialty education is supplied on the job.
-The Master of Liberal Arts and Sciences degree is designed to meet these specific applications and needs.
-The LAS degree will enhance students’ ability to work in an extraordinarily diverse variety of industry, occupational, and professional environments.
-Graduates of the LAS program will be highly skilled in speaking, writing, critical reading, and critical thinking, and will be able to use the broadly based, advanced interdisciplinary education they receive in the degree program as a means of increasing their upward occupational mobility.
+The Master of Liberal Arts and Sciences degree is designed to meet these specific applications and needs by enhancing students' ability to work in an extraordinarily diverse variety of industry, occupational, and professional environments.
+Graduates of the MLAS program will be highly skilled in speaking, writing, critical reading, and critical thinking, and will be able to use the broadly based, advanced interdisciplinary education they receive in the degree program as a means of increasing their upward occupational mobility.

-The LAS degree also offers students the opportunity for tremendous intellectual development.
-The program is student-centered and structured to allow students to explore issues that are most important to them.
-By being so flexible, and again by giving students a broad, diverse set of educational contexts and experiences, students will be able to translate their work directly into real personal growth and development as well as the marketable credentials needed for future and current occupations.
+The MLAS degree also offers the opportunity for tremendous intellectual development by allowing students to explore the issues they are interested in exploring.
+This flexibility and exposure to a broad, diverse set of educational contexts and experiences enables students to translate their work directly into personal growth and development as well as attain the marketable credentials needed for future and current occupations.

 Faculty Excellence and Expertise

-Through participation in the LAS program, students will have the opportunity to study with a highly qualified and diverse faculty, who hold advanced degrees from prestigious institutions from the United States and around the world.
+Through participation in the MLAS program, students study with a highly qualified and diverse faculty who hold advanced degrees from prestigious institutions from around the world.
 Our goal is to create an environment where our students are able to develop and define their individual interests and emphases by working directly with faculty whose scholarly activities are on the cutting edge of those academic interests and emphases.

 Assistantships and Other Funding Opportunities

-Currently, the LAS program does not offer graduate assistantships.
-There are numerous funding opportunities available for students in the LAS program through awards, scholarships, and fellowships in the Graduate School and the individual departments of the three LAS core areas: Humanities, Social Sciences, and Natural Sciences/Mathematics.
+Currently, the MLAS program does not offer graduate assistantships.
+There are, however, numerous funding opportunities available for students in the MLAS program through awards, scholarships, and fellowships in the Graduate School and through the individual departments of the three MLAS core areas: Humanities, Social Sciences, and Natural Sciences/Mathematics.
 Visit the fees and financial assistance page.